RSF accuses Sudan army of ‘criminal act’ as Khartoum Bahri power station burns

-A huge fire broke out at the Bahri thermal power station* in Khartoum North on Saturday evening, and thick clouds of smoke reportedly continued to rise in the sky of the station for hours as the fires continued throughout the night without being controlled.
+A huge fire broke out at the Bahri thermal power station in Khartoum North yesterday evening, and thick clouds of smoke reportedly continued to rise in the sky of the station for hours as the fires continued throughout the night without being controlled.
 The Rapid Support Forces (RSF) has accused the Sudanese Armed Forces (SAF) of bombing the facility, calling it “an effort to destroy vital and strategic facilities and installations”.

-Witnesses told Radio Dabanga that the fire broke out towards the southern gate, and spread to all parts of the station
+Witnesses told Radio Dabanga that the fire broke out towards the southern gate, and spread to all parts of the station*.

 The RSF condemned the alleged bombing of the power station as “a criminal act that contravenes all international and humanitarian laws, conventions and customs, and is inconsistent with the laws and ethics of war”.